Species–area relationship

 which looks like a straight line on semilog axes, where the area is logged and the number of species is arithmetic.
 In either case, the species–area relationship is almost always decelerating (has a negative second derivative) when plotted arithmetically.

 Species–area relationships are often graphed for islands (or habitats that are otherwise isolated from one another, such as woodlots in an agricultural landscape) of different sizes.
 Although larger islands tend to have more species, a smaller island may have more than a larger one.
-In contrast, species–area relationships for contiguous habitats will always rise as areas increases, provided that the sample plots are nested within one another.
+In contrast, species–area relationships for contiguous habitats will always rise as area increases, provided that the sample plots are nested within one another.

 The species–area relationship for mainland areas (contiguous habitats) will differ according to the census design used to construct it.
 A common method is to use quadrats of successively larger size so that the area enclosed by each one includes the area enclosed by the smaller one (i.e. areas are nested).

 In the first part of the 20th century, plant ecologists often used the species–area curve to estimate the minimum size of a quadrat necessary to adequately characterize a community.
 This is done by plotting the curve (usually on arithmetic axes, not log-log or semilog axes), and estimating the area after which using larger quadrats results in the addition of only a few more species.
 This is called the minimal area.
 A quadrat that encloses the minimal area is called a relevé, and using species–area curves in this way is called the relevé method.
 It was largely developed by the Swiss ecologist Josias Braun-Blanquet.

 Estimation of the minimal area from the curve is necessarily subjective, so some authors prefer to define the minimal area as the area enclosing at least 95 percent (or some other large proportion) of the total species found.
 The problem with this is that the species area curve does not usually approach an asymptote, so it is not obvious what should be taken as the total. the number of species always increases with area up to the point where the area of the entire world has been accumulated.